 What to Serve with Tuna Olive Pasta:

-This flavorful take on pasta tonno e olive pairs perfectly with fresh salads, crusty bread, or a light vegetable side to keep the meal balanced.
+This tuna pasta pairs perfectly with fresh salads, crusty bread, or a light vegetable side.

 - Crunchy Romaine Salad with Pistachios, Olives & Garlic Herb Dressing